gits2501/twiz/README.md

 ]
 ```
 ### Access Token
-   Currently the minimum of what twiz see as valid access token is an object that has properties *oauth_token* and *oauth_token_secret* set.
-But it can have other parameters, like *screen_name*.
+   Currently the minimum of what twiz see as valid `access token` is an object that has properties `oauth_token` and `oauth_token_secret` set.
+But it can have other parameters, like `screen_name`.
-The twiz-server (here twizer) is by default an ending middleware, that is it will end the request.
+The `twiz-server` (here twizer) is by default an ending middleware, that is it will end the request.
 So call it before your error handling middlewares, if any.
-There are cases when twiz does not end the request, check Stream.
-Errors will be sent to the next error handling midleware with *next(err)* calls and same  errors will also be piped back to the browser.
+There are cases when twiz **does not end** the request, check [Stream]() usage.
+Errors will be sent to the next error handling midleware with `next(err)` calls and same errors will also be piped back to the browser.

 ### Prefligh
- If your app is not on same domain your browser will preflight request because of CORS.
-So you need to use some preflight middleware before twiz-server:
+ If your app is not on same domain your browser will preflight request because of `CORS`.
+So you need to use some preflight middleware before `twiz-server`:
 ```js
  ...
  app.use(yourPreflight);
  app.use(twizer);
 ```
-Currently you only have to set 'Access-Control-Allow-Origin' to your app's fqdn address.
+Currently you only have to set `Access-Control-Allow-Origin` to your app's fqdn address.

 ### Verify credentials
  The credentials object in fulfileld handler can contain a lot of information.
 In order to ease the memory
-footprint you can use parameters object (like one with skip_status) to leave out information you don't need.
+footprint you can use parameters object (like one with `skip_status`) to leave out information you don't need.
 Here [list of params](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference/get-account-verify_credentials.html) you can use.

 ////////////////////////////////////////////////////////////////////////////////////

 ### Web Site

-Web Site workflow is very similar to that of a SPA.
-You just need to put the new_window object to args to specifiy your new popUp / window characteristics and call twizlent.finishOAuth(..)  from code in that popUp / window .
+Web Site workflow is very similar to that of a `SPA`.
+You just need to put the `new_window` object to args to specifiy your new popUp / window characteristics and call `twizlent.finishOAuth(..)`  from code in that popUp / window .
 Note that browser doesn't differentiate much between a popUp and a new window (new tab).
 Main difference is in dimentions.

 *browser:*
 ```js